 Where is living in Love and Faith now?

 The deadline for the responses to the Living in Love and Faith report was April 2022.
 In the autumn, bishops met several times to consider the feedback from the consultation process and in January 2023, they published their proposals calling for a continuing ban on same sex marriage but allowing blessings for same sex couples after civil ceremonies.
-The General Synod will vote on these in February 2023.
+The General Synod voted on these in February 2023, but the debate has continued.
+For latest developments see our timeline here

 Tim Wyatt is a freelance religion and social affairs journalist